 should occur on one of the EICC locations, the victim or persons having knowledge

 of the crime should immediately contact the local law enforcement at 9-911.
 Additionally,

-the policies of the District relative to campus security procedures and the reporting
+the District relative to campus security procedures and the reporting of incidents.

-of incidents.
-This manual is available at each college and can be accessed from the
+This manual is available at each college and can be accessed from the District Intranet

 - Security Systems: Security systems are in place at facilities owned or controlled

 by the college.
 The manager of buildings and grounds is responsible for ensuring that

 security systems are in place which protect and control access to the buildings.

 - Security Personnel: Clinton Community College and Muscatine Community College does

 not employ security personnel.
 Law enforcement and private security firms are relied